Kitware/vtk-js/Documentation/content/docs/develop_test.md

 ## Registering a test

-As opposed to examples and api documentation, tests won't be picked up automatically and it is the responsability of the author to register it on the test suite.
+As opposed to examples and api documentation, tests won't be picked up automatically and it is the responsibility of the author to register it on the test suite.
 _This may change as the project evolves._

 To add a test to the suite, you need to import it inside `Sources/tests.js`.